11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 so they're at the origin of that object), this approach lead to those objects having twice as much scrolling applied to them than was intended.
 The final nail in the coffin of the first approach was the problem of clicking the objects.
-In the title screen menus for my previous games, they would be interactable by the user clicking the model, and then the game would see if the `Point` location of the click intersected with an 'areaRectangle' `Rectangle` of some of the `GameObject`s which should do something when clicked; if they intersected, the update loop would then
+In the title screen menus for my previous games, they would be interactable via the user clicking the model, and then the game would see if the `Point` location of the click intersected with an 'areaRectangle' `Rectangle` of some of the `GameObject`s which should do something when clicked; if they intersected, the update loop would then